-Delhi police assaulted two women journalists and snatched away the camera of one while they were covering the demonstration organised by students and teachers of the Jawaharlal Nehru University in New Delhi, India on March 23.
-One male journalist was also beaten up and sustained injuries.
-Anushree Fadnavis, a photojournalist with the Hindustan Times daily, was roughed up and her camera was snatched away by policewomen "I was clicking photographs of a student being dragged when the police targeted me," Fadnavis said.
+Delhi police assaulted two women journalists and snatched away the camera of one while they were covering the demonstration organised by students and teachers of the Jawaharlal Nehru University in was snatched away by policewomen "I was clicking photographs of a student being dragged when the police targeted me," Fadnavis said.
 "They were talking about snatching and breaking my camera.
 I kept pleading with them to spare my camera."
 The police officer on duty also roughed up and grabbed another woman journalist by her breasts.
 The two journalists had filed separate complaints accusing the police of assaulting and molesting reporters at the site of the JNU protest.